 Usually, imperative approaches enable the explicit definition of data flows between activities based on atomic data elements.
-The latter are connected with activities (and their parameters) or with routing conditions (cf. Fig. 11).
+The latter are connected with activities (and their parameters) or with routing conditions (cf. Fig. 14).
 Activities themselves are regarded as black-boxes; i.e., application data is usually managed within invoked applications.
-In particular, there is no explicit link between activities and the object instances they manipulate (and object attributes respectively).
-Consequently, it remains hidden which data is actually accessed or changed during activity execution.
-Altogether, this characteristic affects requirements of categories Data, Activities, User Integration, and Monitoring.
+In particular, there is no explicit link between activities and the object instances they manipulate.
 Data.
 Data integration based on object types, attributes and relations is not supported (i.e., R1 is not met); i.e., the PrMS is unaware of the object instances being accessed during process execution.
 Further, it cannot control whether required data changes are actually accomplished; i.e., mandatory information cannot be realized (i.e., R4 is not met).